 Starting school can sometimes be as stressful for parents as it is for children and brings with it a whole new set of challenges – coping with school toilets, new friends, new routines and separation anxiety to name a few.
 If your child is already some way through primary school there may be other stresses with friendship problems, excessive gaming or perhaps anxiety about moving up to secondary school.
 Luckily there is a lot of support available for families : there are some great websites, books, videos, helplines and on-line chat options so have a look at what's on offer below.

-Click here to go straight to topics at the bottom of the page for topics.
+Click here to go straight to topics at the bottom of the page